The day after Easter and thoughts might turn to all those chocolate bunnies, eggs, etc…..leading to a question: is death by chocolate possible?

 What is the amount of chocolate you or I would have to eat in order to die?

 Could we even get close on a holiday like Halloween or Easter?

 It seems like many people eat a lot of chocolate (pic from DailyMail of largest chocolate bar).

-Of course we all know that certain animals like dogs and cats are much more sensitive to chocolate than humans so keep chocolate away from them, but I wondered:
+We all know that certain animals like dogs and cats are much more sensitive to chocolate than humans so keep chocolate away from them, but I wondered.

 Could a human die a death by chocolate?

 Let’s do the “death by chocolate” numbers.